 Temptation as you can imagine was great.
 The sweetness of its pink flesh too tantalising to resist.
 I picked a small, round green stripy ball, organic, being June I was still defiant of how ripe could it be.
 I was not disappointed.
 Alas, we did have a warm, dryish winter and the crops yield must faster.

 - 1 slice of watermelon

 - A dash of balsamic vinegar if you want to be fancy

-Just cube and chop the ingredients, drizzle with a good olive oil and top with your favourite fresh leaves.
-Or just have a look below 😉
+- Drizzle with a good olive oil and top with your favourite fresh leaves.
+Or just have a look below ?

 What keeps you cool this summer?
 Let me know in the comments